thdotnet/azure-docs.pt-br/articles/active-directory/develop/scenario-mobile-app-configuration.md

 ## <a name="configuring-the-application"></a>Configurando o aplicativo

-Os aplicativos móveis usam a classe `PublicClientApplication` do MSAL.
+Os aplicativos móveis usam `PublicClientApplication` a classe.
 Veja como instanciá-lo:

 ### <a name="android"></a>Android